Preparing for Your King: The Lesson of Esther

-Appointed Time Ministries was initially founded upon her biblical allegory under the name For Such a Time as This.
+Appointed Time Press was initially founded upon her biblical allegory under the name For Such a Time as This.
 And unto this very day that phrase has been coined by believers worldwide as we discern divine time.
 And what does that time divine, precisely?
 It reveals a dire urgency that beckons us with every passing moment.
 It speaks to the mandate that burns within the breast of every true believer, to which the elect bride must give a solemn answer:

 …and who knoweth whether thou art come to the kingdom for such a time as this?
 (Esther 4:14, KJV).